Canada Goose (NYSE:GOOS) Releases FY 2023 Earnings Guidance

-Several research analysts recently weighed in on the stock.
-OTR Global downgraded shares of Canada Goose from a mixed rating to a negative rating in a research note on Friday, April 22nd.
-Cowen cut their target price on shares of Canada Goose from $37.00 to $30.00 in a research note on Friday, May 20th.
-TD Securities boosted their target price on shares of Canada Goose from C$49.00 to C$54.00 in a research note on Friday, May 20th.
-Robert W. Baird upped their price objective on shares of Canada Goose from $39.00 to $42.00 in a research note on Friday, May 20th.
-Finally, The Goldman Sachs Group dropped their price objective on shares of Canada Goose from $26.00 to $20.00 and set a neutral rating for the company in a research note on Thursday, July 21st.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Moderate Buy and an average target price of $34.40.
+GOOS has been the topic of a number of research reports.
+Robert W. Baird raised their price target on Canada Goose from $39.00 to $42.00 in a research note on Friday, May 20th.
+Wells Fargo & Company decreased their price target on Canada Goose from C$45.00 to C$38.00 in a report on Friday, May 20th.
+TD Securities lifted their target price on Canada Goose from C$49.00 to C$54.00 in a report on Friday, May 20th.
+The Goldman Sachs Group dropped their price target on Canada Goose from $26.00 to $20.00 and set a neutral rating for the company in a research report on Thursday, July 21st.
+Finally, Cowen dropped their price target on Canada Goose from $37.00 to $30.00 and set an outperform rating for the company in a research report on Friday, May 20th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and six have issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of Moderate Buy and a consensus target price of $34.40.

 Canada Goose Holdings Inc designs, manufactures, and sells performance luxury apparel for men, women, youth, children, and babies in Canada, the United States, Asia Pacific, Europe, the Middle East, Africa, and Latin America.
 The company operates through three segments: Direct-to-Consumer, Wholesale, and Other.